tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

 Return a Universal Unique Identifier, data type UUID.
 Optionally one can specify a version number; however, at this time the only allowed version is 4, which is the default.
-UUID support was added in Tarantool version 2.9.1.
+UUID support in SQL was added in Tarantool version 2.9.1.

 Example: ``UUID()`` or ``UUID(4)``